On the Great Divide, towns are a safe haven. There’s shelter, people, and most importantly, food.

 When there are fewer towns, there’s no rush to get to camp.
 Once the tent is up and I’ve finished stuffing my face with ramen, there isn’t much to do besides write these blog posts.

-It’s easy to get sucked into the comfort of going town to town, making a routine of camping out cozy, safe campsites.
-While this is nice, when you don’t have another town between campsites, a rough night in the woods can be a bit of a shock to your system.
+It’s easy to get sucked into the comfort of going town to town, making a routine of camping out in cozy, safe campsites.
+While this is nice in the moment, when you don’t have another town between campsites, a rough night in the woods can be a bit of a shock to your system.

 And, that’s exactly what happened here.

 Now fully entrenched in the Colorado section, I find myself having a little more fun than I had been the past couple of days.
 Colorado isn’t like Wyoming.
 There are forests, towns, and paved bike paths that give you much more to look at than shrubs and hills.
 Hence, this picture:

 The next town that I passed through was Silverthourne.
 It was a great place to restock and hang out for an afternoon.
 With my campsite 5 miles away, I was in no hurry to head out of town.

 Taking my time, I cruised into the campground and found every spot taken.
 I was in disbelief.
 There were over 50 sites in this campground and not a single one was open.